dtdevore64/Installing-dwm-in-FreeBSD/README.md

 git -- Needed to clone repositories<br>
 xorg -- X11 Display Server<br>
-slim and slim-themes -- lightweight login manager for X11, allowing the initialization of a graphical session by entering username and password in a login screen<br>
+slim and slim-themes -- lightweight login manager for X11, allowing the initialization of a graphical session<br>
 pkgconf -- program which helps to configure compiler and linker flags for development libraries<br> dmenu -- Dynamic Menu for X<br>